The Lheidli T’enneh First Nation Capital Projects and Asset Management (CP&AM) Department works in the following areas:

 Fundamentally, assets exist to provide services to our community.
 Managing Lheidli T’enneh assets to deliver those services is asset management.
 In order to have a sustainable, resilient community that will thrive now, and for future generations, ensuring appropriate asset management (AM) efforts is essential.

-At this point, asset types include but are not solely limited to, tangible capital assets such as buildings, engineering structures, roads, parks, IT network and equipment, water and wastewater systems, vehicles; are gradually being brought into AM practice.
+At this point, asset types include but are not solely limited to, tangible capital assets such as buildings, engineering structures, roads, parks, IT network and equipment, water and wastewater systems, vehicles; which are gradually being brought into AM practice.
 Intangible assets such as land, software, data, natural resources, and intellectual property not associated with TCA are managed through the appropriate individual departments at this moment.

 An asset management plan (AMP) is a document that describes how one or more groups of assets are managed over a period of time to deliver an agreed-upon standard of service.
 It compiles and analyzes information about assets to identify issues and strategies for moving forward in a proactive and sustainable manner.